sahiliamsso/docs/source/authn-guide/passport.md

 configuration is stored centrally in LDAP, you can scale Passport even in clustered topologies.

-The Gluu Server needs only one interception script for Passport.
+The Gluu Server uses the [Passport interception script](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations/passport) to enable social login.
 This script is included in our default distribution.
 Post-authentication, this script uses just-in-time provisioning to add users to the Gluu LDAP server if a local account does not already exist.
 In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.

+## Sequence Diagram

 Below is a sequence diagram to help clarify the workflow for user authentication and provisioning.